Family Camps

 For some of the parents/carers and possibly their children it will be the first time that they have been involved in a camp, so try to make it an enjoyable experience by using a site with good quality facilities which won’t be too different from what the families are used to, it might be advisable to avoid back to basics camps for these events.
 Remember that the impressions that are left with the parents/carers are those that will stay with them for many years.
 If the facilities are not adequate it is less likely that they will offer their support in future.

 It's essential that there is a first aider present.
 If at all possible they should have no other duties and be made known to all participants in the camp.
 Small incidents are always possible in a camp situation and competent, sympathetic first aid will reassure families.
 A well-equipped first aid kit should be available.
-The name, address and telephone numbers of a local doctor and the nearest A&E Department should be known by both the first aider and Camp Leader.
+The name, address and telephone numbers of a local doctor and the nearest A&E Department should be known by both the first aider and Leader in Charge.
 If a permanent campsite is being used, the Camp Warden will be able to provide this information.

 Catering